How To Fit Health And Fitness Into Your Daily Routine

 The successful dieters are not the quick fixers who go from diet to diet all year round and lose the same ten pounds ten times over.
 When you fall off the wagon (and you will), jump back on drilling in the basics day in day out.

-Sleep, water, mostly wholesome foods, movement and rest are the key factors to successful weight loss.
+Sleep, water, most wholesome foods, movement and rest are the key factors to successful weight loss.